BradyBolton/coast-fire-calculator/README.md

 - [ ] Red to green financial retirement spectrum (with info for cursor hover)
 - [ ] Fix icon sizing
 - [ ] Support dark mode
+- [ ] Bug when you prefill an alredy coast fire scenario but then empty out APR

 ## Other notes